mnurlybe/Philosophers/Readme.md

 4. time_to_die argument has specifics.
 There are certain conditions for odd and even number of philosophers.
 There is a minimum value for time_to_die needs to be calculated based on the time_to_sleep and time_to_eat values.
 Otherwise, if it is lower than the minimu requirement some philosopher will die right away.
 But this could be a way to test the printing time of the timestamp_in_ms X died message.
 5. error handling for each thread and mutex functions.
 6. valgrind --tool=helgrind --> checks for data races;
-7. meal_mutex is needed to avoid race condition on last_meal_time -- this is how I understood it.

-Plan for tomorrow:

-change the structures: args should contain philosophers array.

 https://nafuka11.github.io/philosophers-visualizer/